-For option (b), the State would similarly determine the data specifications and reporting standards for mobility providers, but for broader transportation planning purposes beyond the determination of linked trips.
-Under this solution, mobility providers would report more comprehensive trip data to CARB and/or other governmental regulatory agencies, such that the State could leverage these new data streams to craft and refine new clean transportation programs and incentives.
+For option (b), the state would similarly determine the data specifications and reporting standards for mobility providers but for broader transportation planning purposes beyond the determination of linked trips.
+Under this solution, transportation providers would report more comprehensive trip data to CARB and/or other governmental regulatory agencies, such that the state could leverage these new data streams to craft and refine new clean transportation programs and incentives.

-For option (c), the State would create customer-facing “mobility accounts” which would be accepted by and integrated with various mobility providers.
-This would require that transit agencies, TNCs, and mobility providers accept the new central account such that an integrated mobility account is developed.
-This approach may need to be supported by regulation requiring TNCs and mobility providers to accept and integrate with the new solution in order to achieve full scalability.
+For option (c), the state would create customer-facing “mobility accounts,” which would be accepted by and integrated with various transportation providers.
+This would require that transit providers, TNCs, and other mobility companies accept the new central account such that an integrated mobility account is developed.
+This approach may need to be supported by regulation requiring TNCs and transportation providers to accept and integrate with the new solution in order to achieve full scalability.

-Each option progressively involves a larger role for the State.
-All three solutions could be built and managed directly by an existing State governmental entity with participation from a third-party service provider.
+Each option progressively involves a larger role for the state.
+All three solutions could be built and managed directly by an existing state governmental entity with participation from a third-party service provider.

 Procedure and timeline

-Cal-ITP and CARB will host a virtual Market Sounding Webinar/Q&A Event on February 9, 2021 at 10:30 a.m.
-PST.
+Cal-ITP and CARB will host a virtual Market Sounding Webinar/Q&A event on February 9, 2021, at 10:30 am PST.
 Parties who want to join the event are requested to register before February 5 and can do so by clicking here.
-Questions regarding the Market Sounding can be sent them to CALITPMarketSounding@dot.ca.gov no later than February 18 at 5:00 p.m.
-PST.
+Questions regarding the Market Sounding can be sent to CALITPMarketSounding@dot.ca.gov no later than February 18 at 5pm PST.
 We will collect all written questions received and publish answers to them.
 Every question and answer will be distributed directly to all respondents via email and will be posted on the Caltrans website.

-We ask interested parties to submit their answers in a predetermined response format (Appendix A) before 5:00 p.m.
-PST on Friday, February 26, 2021.
+We ask interested parties to submit their answers in a predetermined response format (Appendix A) before 5pm PST on Friday, February 26, 2021.
 Email your response to CALITPMarketSounding@dot.ca.gov.

-It is the intention of Cal-ITP and CARB at our sole discretion, to invite selected parties to discuss their submission in more detail (if interested).
+It is the intention of Cal-ITP and CARB, at our sole discretion, to invite selected parties to discuss their submissions in more detail, if interested.
 In addition, Cal-ITP and CARB reserve the right to request further clarifications on submissions.

 Important dates